lostflux/mermaid-basic/README.md

 ## Graphs

-Here's a depednency graph of popular CS classes at a random school in the US.
+Here's a dependency graph of popular CS classes at a random school in the US.

 <!-- Not rendered -->
 ```text